Tongbeiquan: Contemporary Wushu

 Tongbeiquan is present in modern wushu as well and is practiced by the contemporary wushu athletes coming out of the Chinese sports universities (referred to in some wushu circles and the university faction Xue Yuan Pai who study the routines in school and learn with performance being the key feature).

 In the 1970s, tongbeiquan was added by the Chinese Wushu Association as an open routine for wushu taolu forms competition.
 In the 1980s it was formally classified as a Class II Other Open Hand event, which means it is in the Northern category of traditional empty hand forms along with fanziquan, piguaquan and chuojiao.

 The modern wushu style of tongbeiquan, while having a non-martial emphasis, is still popular in the same regions of northern China such as Shandong and Liaoning provinces.

 Tongbei throughout the world

 Today, the traditional style is kept alive through the efforts of practitioners throughout northern China, particularly by small groups throughout Beijing, Shandong, and Liaoning.
 There are also both groups throughout North America and Europe.
-Its contemporary wushu variant can also be found throughout the caterpillar.